kueben96/micro-frontend-react-saas/readme.md

 Setup Info:
 - NVM node version 16.18.1
 - install vs code drawio extension
+- no use of create-react-app or vue CLI because webpack version has no module federation plugin
 ### Application Overview

 1. Marketing App: React